anskarl/LoMRF/doc/8_references.md

 ## References

-*The implemetation of LoMRF is based on the following publications:*
+*The implementation of LoMRF is based on the following publications:*

 * Domingos, P., and Lowd, D. (2009).
 Markov Logic: An Interface Layer for Artificial Intelligence.
 Synthesis Lectures on Artiﬁcial Intelligence and Machine Learning.
 Morgan & Claypool Publishers. ([link](http://www.morganclaypool.com/doi/abs/10.2200/S00206ED1V01Y200907AIM007))